Recording Drums: Part 1 - Setting up and Microphone Technique

 A full drum kit can be one the most difficult instruments to record successfully.
 It requires a great deal of patience and a skilful drummer to achieve excellent results.
 Don't let this discourage you, though, as your efforts will reward you with far more individual character than is possible with software or drum machine alternatives.

 So How Do You Capture the Perfect Drum Sound?

 The options and approaches, of course, are endless, and the seasoned sound engineer will have numerous microphone techniques developed over a number of years.
-For those of us with a little less experience, it's useful to start with some tried and tested methods, from which, you can adjust to taste as your experience grows.
+For those of us with a little less experience, it's useful to start with some tried and tested methods for recording drums.
+Once you've learned the basics, you can adjust them to taste as your experience grows.

 Setting Up the Drums

 In all recording applications, good results start at the sound source.
 A poorly setup and tuned drum kit, will only ever produce a disappointing result; no matter what trickery you apply with microphone placement and mixing techniques.
 Make sure the kit and the drummer are in top form before proceeding with anything else.

 Setting up and tuning drums is a real skill.
 It requires a deep understanding of musical styles and the mechanics of a drum kit – combined with a good ear – to get professional results.
 If you don't feel confident tackling this on your own, I'd highly recommend you consult someone who does.
 At the very least, conduct some research first; paying close attention to the kind of drum heads and how they're tuned.
 If your drum heads are old, they can be very difficult to tune, so you might want to consider replacing them first.